Adalaj Ni Vav

 Know Before You Go

-Adalaj Ni Vav is in Adalaj village, near Gandhinagar, and about 18 kilometres from Gujarat state capital, Ahmedabad.
-You can either take a taxi or catch a bus for Gandhinagar.
-The stepwell is open from 6 am to 6 pm, and there is no entry ticket required.
+Adalaj Ni Vav is in Adalaj village, near Gandhinagar, Gujarat state capital, and about 18 kilometres from Ahmedabad, Gujarat's largest city.
+You can either take a taxi, take an auto-rickshaw, or catch a bus for Gandhinagar.
+The stepwell is open from 6 am to 6 pm, and there is an entry fee of Rs.
+25 (US$ 0.35) for Indian and SAARC nationals, and of Rs.
+300 (US$4) for other nationals.